At least 3 dead and multiple injured as tornadoes wreak havoc across Louisiana and the Southeast

 And 20 people were injured in the small Union Parish town of Farmerville in northern Louisiana, near the Arkansas border, Farmerville Police Detective Cade Nolan said.

 Across the rest of the state, debris where homes once stood and cars flipped upside down were seen in devastated communities where numerous residents told CNN they hid in their bathtubs in fear as they rode out the storm.
-The storm system knocked out power to more than 30,000 customers, according to PowerOutage.us.
+The storm system knocked out power to more than 45,000 customers in Louisiana and more than 9,000 in Mississippi, according to PowerOutage.us.

+Louisiana Gov. John Bel Edwards declared a state of emergency Wednesday in response to the storms, according to an emergency proclamation.

+"This dangerous storm is still with us.
+Stay weather aware and heed the warnings of your local officials," the governor tweeted.

 The severe weather wreaking havoc all over Louisiana and moving across the Southeast is part of a massive system that also has been delivering heavy snow -- and in some places blizzard conditions -- in northern parts of the central US.